centau/ecr/api/restrictions.md

 title: Restrictions
 ---

-The API omits sanity checks in areas that would be costly to do so, allowing you to run into nasty problems like iterator invalidation, stale references and general undefined behavior.
+The API omits sanity checks in areas that would be costly to do so, allowing you to run into problems like iterator invalidation and undefined behavior.
 This means that there are certain restrictions on what you can do.
 All restrictions are documented here and at the relevant API references.

-## Entity Identifiers
+## Releasing Ids

-Using an invalid identifier can cause errors, references to incorrect entities, and corrupt registry pools causing them to store invalid entities, in general, this is called *undefined behavior*.

-A valid identifier is an identifier that has been returned by [`create()`](Registry#create) and has not yet been released.

-- Invalid identifiers can be used with [`valid()`](Registry#valid), [`version()`](Registry#version) and [`current()`](Registry#current), for all other methods they cannot be used.

-- Identifiers returned during view iteration, observer iteration and group iteration are guaranteed to be valid.

-In all other cases, it is recommended to check if an identifier is valid with [`valid()`](Registry#valid) first before using it.

-Removing an entity that still has components with [`release()`](Registry#release) can also cause the same issues.
-If in doubt check first using [`orphan()`](Registry#orphan) or just use [`destroy()`](Registry#destroy).
+Destroying an entity that still has components with [`release()`](Registry#release.md) can corrupt registry pools and lead to undefined behavior.
+If in doubt check first using [`orphaned()`](Registry#orphaned.md) or just use [`destroy()`](Registry#destroy.md).

 ## Signals